melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The survey resumed in 1993 in all modes, except for the PC boat mode which resumed in 1996 for counties north of Santa Barbara County.
 To produce catch estimates for the missing subregion/mode/year combinations, we used linear interpolation.
-Shore modes were a minor component of the vermilion catch and therefore combined with catches from the private (PR) boat mode into a single fleet.
+Shore modes were a minor component of the vermilion rockfish catch and therefore combined with catches from the private (PR) boat mode into a single fleet.
 Specifically, catches were aggregated by subregion (adjusted as described above), year, and mode, and endpoints for the interpolations were defined as 2-year averages to reduce the effects of interannual variability in catch on interpolated estimates.

-The MRFSS did not collect data on the size composition of discarded fish, although recent CRFS sampling shows that the mean size of discarded fish is smaller than retained catch.
+The MRFSS did not collect data on the size composition of discarded fish (except in the program's last year, 2003), although recent CRFS sampling shows that the mean size of discarded fish is smaller than retained catch.
 Since catch type “B1” is an angler-reported mixture of dead discards and landed fish which were unavailable to the sampler, the true